-Structure and how to test the ATX power supply unit
+How to test the ATX power supply for the computer

 This post is lesson 6 of 16 in the subject Computer Hardware Practice